NaufanZaki/Presensi-System-with-RSA-and-ElGamal-Encryption/README.md

       ```bash
       python app.py
       ```
-    - The Teacher App should now be running on `http://localhost:5001`.
+    - Access the Teacher App at `http://localhost:5001`.

 4. **Start the Student App**:
-    - Open a new terminal window.
+    - Open a new terminal.
     - Navigate to the `student_app` directory:
       ```bash
       cd student_app